 How To Write a Great Call To Action That Converts

 Every webpage should have a call to action (CTA) that is clear, honest and easily achievable.
 In fact, knowing how to write a great call to action is essential for generating leads with your website.
 For example, a button that says “Double your sales today” is somewhat vague, arbitrary and, quite frankly, most probably a waste of time.
-Meanwhile, a button that reads “Download our 5 point website planning guide” is self-explanatory, structured and useful.
+Meanwhile, a button that reads “Download our Inbound Marketing Checklist” is self-explanatory, structured and useful.
 It is easy to understand the proposition and what you will receive if you do click the button, making prospects more likely to click and engage.
 But it does not end there, as a CTA must follow a few rules in order to do its job effectively.

 Use your words